Reply To: It is more important for students to understand ideas and concepts than it is for them to learn facts

 TOEFL, IELTS, Personal Statement and CV Proofreading Services. › TOEFL Writing › It is more important for students to understand ideas and concepts than it is for them to learn facts › Reply To: It is more important for students to understand ideas and concepts than it is for them to learn facts

-instead of understanding the ideas or concepts.
-Teachers only drive them to remember facts from those things in the books to improve exam scores get a great score in examinations.
-Explaining the theories is of more harshness and inefficiency. (rewrite previous sentence) Whereas, in my opinion, the understanding of ideas and concepts is much more important than facts. (include some supporting information here)
+Today, more and more students just learn facts in the school instead of the understanding of the ideas or concepts.
+Teachers only drive them remember things in the books to get a great score in examinations.
+Explaining the concepts is of more harshness and inefficiency.
+Whereas, in my opinion, the understanding of ideas and concepts is much more important than facts.

-For instance, I used to learn the narrative methods during my college time.
-I can analyze every other narratives, novels or theatres, according to them once I completely understand the methods.
-For instance, when reading Hamlet, written by Shakespeare, I can talk about how Shakespeare tells the story and how he portrays the characters or flourishes the feelings with my knowledge of the basic concepts.
+For example, I used to learn the narrative methods during my college time.
+Once I completely understand the methods, I can analyze every other narratives, novels or theatres or other genres according to them.
+For instance, when reading Hamlet written by Shakespeare, I am able to talk about how Shakespeare tells the story and how he portraits the characters or flourishes the feelings with my knowledge of the basic concepts.
 Concepts are the best tool to help us living and learning.

-On the other hand, learning the facts also has its advantages.
-The most important thing is that facts can help us understand the ideas quckly.
-During the course of narrative methods, my professor has also given Hugo’s facts as an example.
-Otherwise, it will be really difficult for new students to understand the textbook terms.
-However, I still believe that the understanding of ideas is still principal, while the facts are only accessory.
+Additionally, learning the facts also has its own advantages.
+The most important one is that facts can help understand the ideas.
+When I am learning the narrative methods, my teacher also give the facts of the writing of Hugo as an example.
+Otherwise, it will be extremely difficult for most of the new students to understand the terms in the textbook.
+However, the idea understanding is still principal, while the facts are only accessory.